woocommerce/qit-documentation/docs/intro.md

   <div>
     <h2>Meet QIT the Beaver</h2>
     <p>
         QIT the Beaver is here to guide you through your testing journey.
-As the cheerful mascot of our platform, QIT represents the simplicity, efficiency, and fun of testing with QIT.
+As the cheerful mascot of our platform, QIT represents the simplicity, efficiency, and fun of testing with our toolkit.
 Let him lead the way to flawless plugins and themes!
     </p>
   </div>
 </div>